Darius-Wattimena/MapsetChecksCatch/README.md

 # MapsetChecksCatch
 MapsetChecksCatch is like [MapsetChecks](https://github.com/Naxesss/MapsetChecks) a plugin for [MapsetVerifier](https://github.com/Naxesss/MapsetVerifier).
 This plugin is used to add extra checks for the gamemode osu!catch.
 The ObjectMapper was taken and enhanced from [CatchCheck](https://github.com/rorre/CatchCheck) so big props to [-Keitaro](https://osu.ppy.sh/users/3378391) for that!

 > **Note:** It is still in heavy development so [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) may occur.
-If you found something that isn't right feel free to open an issue.
+If you found something that isn't right feel free to open an issue, pm me on [osu!](https://osu.ppy.sh/users/2369776) or dm me on discord.

 ## Available checks
 **Unrankable checks:**